package-url/purl-spec/PURL-SPECIFICATION.rst

 - the '=' ``qualifiers`` key/value separator must NOT be encoded
 - the '#' ``subpath`` separator must be encoded as ``%23`` elsewhere

-- All non-ASCII characters must be encoded as UTF-8 and then percent-encoded
+- All non-ASCII characters MUST be encoded as UTF-8 and then percent-encoded.

 It is OK to percent-encode ``purl`` components otherwise except for the ``type``.
 Parsers and builders must always percent-decode and percent-encode ``purl``